 Car accidents are a leading cause of injuries and fatalities in the state of Texas.

-To be sure, the Texas Department of Transportation reports that in our state, there was one person killed in a car accident every one hour, 21 minutes, and with one person injured every one minute, four seconds.
+The Texas Department of Transportation reports that in our state, there was one person killed in a car accident every one hour, 21 minutes, and with one person injured every one minute, four seconds.

 These statistics are both unbelievable and unacceptable.
-At the law offices of Flores, Tawney & Acosta, P.C., our El Paso car accident lawyers are passionate about helping car accident victims understand their rights and options for recovering compensation after a serious crash.
+At the law offices of Flores, Tawney & Acosta, P.C., our car accident lawyers are passionate about helping car accident victims understand their rights and options for recovering compensation after a serious crash.
 Please call our law firm today for the free, critical information you need about what steps to take next.

 Causes and Types of Car Accidents